blgorman/ServerlessMessagingDemystified/README.md

+# NOTE: This repository is now archived

+Everything changes even though a lot stays the same.
+This talk and information is now updated for 2024 and can be found [in this repo](https://training.majorguidancesolutions.com/courses/blog-posts-and-talks/contents/6664a6e3863a0) with the [slides and information found here](https://github.com/blgorman/AzureQueuingMessagingAndEvents)

 # Serverless Solutions for messaging and handling events at Azure

 In this repo you'll find the code and references for my talk on Serverless Messaging Solutions demystified.